-Being able to clip into and out of clipless bike pedals such as SPDs is a learned skill.
+Being able to clip into and out of clipless bike pedals such as SPD pedals and Look pedals is a learned skill.
 And it’s an important skill.
-There are many riding situations where knowing how to clip in and out of SPD pedals helps a lot.
+Because there are riding situations where knowing how to clip in and out of SPD pedals fast and safely helps a bunch.

-A good example is when you want to bail or ditch your bike to avoid a crash, for example.
+A good example is when you want to bail or ditch your bike to avoid a crash.
 Or when you’re riding a berm at speed and need to stick out a leg to regain your balance.
 Or at a stoplight.
 Or when coming to a stop for whatever reason.

-In this post, you’ll learn how to use clipless bike pedals.
-The process is the same whether you’re a mountain biker, a road biker, or are riding a spin bike.
+Today, we’ll learn how to get in and out of SPD and Look pedals like a pro.
+The process is the same whether you’re a mountain biker, a road biker, or mostly ride a spin bike.

 How to Use SPD Pedals: Summary and Video

-Admittedly, it’s hard getting used to riding your bike on clipless pedals.
-Somewhere at the back of your mind, there’s always the knowing that you’ll fall if and when unclipping fails.
-I’ll be honest with you and say that you’ll fall.
-If anyone ever tells you they mastered riding clipless after the first trial and they’ve never eaten crap afterward, tell I said they’re a liar.
+And truth be told: you’ll fall.
+If anyone ever tells you they mastered riding clipless after the first trial and they’ve never eaten crap afterward, they’re a liar.

 So, set your bike up in a trainer to practice.
 Or do it in a place with walls, like your garage.
 Your kitchen near the countertop should also do.
 You could even practice beside your pickup truck or a tree.
 What you need is something solid to lean against as you learn to clip in and out of your SPD pedals.

-Note: start with your dominant foot, the one you use for kicking a ball.
-Why?
-Because using your stronger leg first gives you the momentum and stability you need as you clip in with the weaker foot.
+Start with your dominant foot, the one you mostly use for kicking a ball.
+Using your stronger leg first gives you momentum and stability as you clip in with the other foot.

-The next step is to transfer some of your weight towards the heel.
-As you shift your weight, press down the pedal with your body weight until you hear a distinct clicking sound.
+- Transfer some weight toward the heel.
+As you shift your weight, press down on the pedal until you hear a distinct clicking sound.
 Once the back of the cleat catches in the pedal, you’re done.
-It’s that simple, really.

-But don’t fret if your foot keeps sliding too far forward.
-They say practice makes perfect, and that’s true when it comes to learning how to clip into SPD clipless pedals.
-I struggled quite a bit at first before I finally got a sense of where my cleat caught in the pedal and became fully engaged.
+I struggled quite a bit initially, but I eventually got a sense of where my cleat caught in the pedal and became fully engaged.

-So, slide your toe forward until the front of the shoe’s cleat hooks into the pedal.
-Once that happens, push the pedal down.
-That downward movement should automatically get your cleat engaged, and that’s basically it.
+Note: Clipping in with the non-dominant foot is done somewhat differently.
+You slide your toe forward until the front of the cleat hooks into the pedal.
+As you push the pedal down, the downward movement effortlessly gets the cleat on that side engaged.

 How to Clip Out of SPD Pedals

-Most SPD pedals and other pedals feature some mechanism that lets you adjust the tension in the pedal.
+Most SPD pedals and other pedals feature a mechanism that enables you to adjust the tension in the pedal.

-If the tension is too high, you’ll struggle to clip and out.
+But why is pedal tension adjustment important?
+If the tension is too high, you’ll struggle to clip in and out.
 So, work the two screws on each pedal to lower the tension.
-But you don’t want the tension too high, or your feet will keep slipping off the pedals.
+But if the tension is too high, your feet will slip off the pedals frequently, which is annoying.

-If you’re not sure how to handle SPD pedal tension adjustment, let a cyclogist at your LBS (Local Bike Shop) help you out.
+If you’re not sure how to handle SPD pedal tension adjustment, let a cycologist at your LBS (Local Bike Shop) help you out.

 What Are SPD Bike Pedals?

-These shoes have lugs to increase traction, and the cleat stays in the outsole rather than on it.
-The cleats don’t jut out, and that’s why these shoes are so comfortable for walking and even hiking.
+MTB shoes have rubber lugs on the sole to increase traction.
+And the cleat stays in the outsole rather than on it.

 Related post: How to Choose Mountain Bike Pedals.